Brazilian 1883 Nagant Revolver: The .44 Henry Rides Again!

 What caliber is the Brazilian 1883 Nagant revolver?

-The Brazilian 1883 Nagant revolver is chambered in 11mm Nagant, which is effectively the same as .44 Henry Centerfire.
-This allowed for ammunition interchangeability with Brazilian Winchester 1866 lever-action carbines.
+The Brazilian 1883 Nagant revolver is chambered in 11mm Nagant, which is functionally equivalent to the .44 Henry Centerfire cartridge.
+This allowed for ammunition interchangeability with other Brazilian firearms like the Winchester 1866 carbine.

-In 1883, Brazil initially ordered Mauser 1878 Zig-Zag revolvers.
-However, their agent in Europe deemed the Mauser inferior and unilaterally changed the order to Belgian Nagant revolvers, causing a minor scandal but resulting in a better sidearm.
+Brazil initially ordered Mauser 1878 Zig-Zag revolvers, but their agent in Europe deemed the Mauser inferior and unilaterally changed the order to Belgian Nagant revolvers, causing a minor scandal but ultimately providing a superior sidearm.

-The first 3,000 units of the Brazilian 1883 Nagant were single-action.
-Later contracts, following Brazil's transition to a Republican government, were for double-action models manufactured by Nagant and in Germany.
+Yes, the first 3,000 units of the Brazilian Model 1883 Nagant were single-action.
+Later contracts, following Brazil's transition to a Republican government, specified double-action models manufactured by Nagant and in Germany.

-How long did the Brazilian 1883 Nagant revolvers remain in service?
+How long did the Brazilian 1883 Nagant serve?

-The Brazilian 1883 Nagant revolvers had an exceptionally long service life.
-They remained official sidearms until 1937 and continued to see use in rural police departments into the 1950s.
+The Brazilian 1883 Nagant revolvers had an exceptionally long service life, remaining official sidearms until 1937 and continuing to see use in rural police departments into the 1950s.

 More Reviews Videos You Might Like